Looking for the best IPTV provider USA?

 I’ll be straight with you.
 I spent a good chunk of the last year trying different IPTV services because I got fed up paying Comcast close to $140 a month for channels I barely used.

 Like most people, I didn’t just want something cheaper.
-I wanted something that actually worked — clean NFL streams on Sunday afternoons, no freezing when the NBA playoffs got intense, and local channels for the news.
+I wanted something that actually worked — clean football streams on Sunday afternoons, no freezing when the basketball playoffs got intense, and local channels for the news.
 What I found was a mix of genuinely good services and a lot of overpromising.

 This guide shares what I learned.
 Not a “we tested 50 providers in 90 days” marketing claim — just honest notes from someone who used these services in a real home, on real internet, watching real games.